laws-africa/peachjam/DEPLOYMENT.md

       dokku letsencrypt:auto-renew

-#### Enable Background Tasks

-- Peachjam runs various background tasks as separate processes.
-They can be specified within the Procfile.
-- On the dokku server, scale up the processes to run these tasks:

-      dokku ps:scale <app_name> tasks=1

 #### Setup Languages and Countries
 - To populate countries and language data in the database you need to run: